-Ever since then, I have through the Amadou Diallo Foundation Inc., traveled across the country to speak about sensitivity and speak about police brutality.
-I have contributed so much with other mothers, who—whose children has been also victimized by the police, to name a few — Mrs. Baez, whose son Anthony Baez was also killed in the Bronx, and Mrs. Bush, the mother of Giddeon Bush, whose son was also killed.
-We wanted to talk to, in a different way, tell the story so that we can bring the community at large with all ethnicity to face this crisis and speak on common cause to help us, is the problem.
+Ever since then, I have, through the Amadou Diallo Foundation Inc., traveled across the country to speak about sensitivity and speak about police brutality.
+I have contributed so much with other mothers, who—whose children has been also victimized by the police.
+To name a few, Mrs. Baez, whose son Anthony Baez was also killed in the Bronx, and Mrs. Busch, the mother of Gidone Busch, whose son was also killed.
+And we wanted to talk to, in a different way, tell the story so that we can bring the community at large with all ethnicity to face this crisis and speak on common cause to help us, is the problem.
 Is not the case apparently, because look at what happened now.

 KADIATOU DIALLO: Yes.
 Amadou Diallo was working that day.
-He came, a little before midnight in the Bronx, at 1157 Wheeler Avenue.
+He came a little before midnight in the Bronx at 1157 Wheeler Avenue.
 And he got in the apartment and spoke with his roommate.
-And he said he was tired, but he wanted to go out and find something to eat.
-Then, he got out.
-Four police officers belonging to the street crime unit on—were driving an unmarked car all were in civilian clothes armed with nine millimeter weapons, and loaded with 16 bullets each.
+And he said he was tired, but he wanted to go out to find something to eat.
+Then he got out.
+Four police officers belonging to the Street Crime Unit on—were driving unmarked car, and all were in civilian clothes, armed with nine-millimeter weapons, and loaded with 16 bullets each.
 They saw my son in the vestibule, at the entrance of the vestibule where he lived.
-And they came right at him and draw—with their guns drawn and started shooting at him.
-That’s what happened.
-Which lead to the death of my son, an innocent young man.
-Who have a future, was working hard as a vendor in Manhattan to save money to pay his way to college.
+And they came right at him and draw—with their guns drawn, and started shooting at him.
+That’s what happened, and which led to the death of my son, an innocent young man, who have a future, was working hard as a vendor in Manhattan to save money to pay his way to college.

-AMY GOODMAN: There were five police officers in this case, apparently two African-American, and two Latino, one white officer.
-The white officer was the one who fired 31 times, a many year veteran of the police force.
-We don’t know a lot about them or what they are saying.
-And it goes back to something you also dealt with and I was wondering if you would explain this.
-Something in New York that’s known as the 48-hour rule.
+AMY GOODMAN: There were five police officers in this case, apparently two African-American, two Latino, one white officer.
+The white officer was the one who fired 31 times, a many-year veteran of the police force.
+We don’t know a lot about them or what they’re saying.
+And it goes back to something you also dealt with, and I was wondering if you would explain this, something in New York that’s known as the 48-hour rule.

 AMY GOODMAN: What is that?

-KADIATOU DIALLO: The 48-hour rule, I learned after talking with many elected officials, was a time given to officers when they, whenever they are involved in shooting case that they cannot talk.
-They would not be interviewed, they will not be tested for drug or alcohol.
-We proposed a package, under the leadership with Ruben Diaz, from the representative of the Bronx, a package bill was called the Diallo and Baez Bill.
-We went to Albany to lobby for the Bill to be passed so that every—any time a police officers use their gun to innocent person, they would be subject right away of being tested for drug and alcohol.
-The Bill died in the House.
+KADIATOU DIALLO: The 48-hour rule, I learned, after talking with many elected officials, was a time given to officers when they—whenever they are involved in a shooting case, that they cannot talk.
+They will not be interviewed.
+They will not be tested for drug or alcohol.
+We proposed a package, under the leadership with Ruben Diaz, from the representative of the Bronx.
+A package bill was called the Diallo and Baez Bill.
+We went to Albany to lobby for the bill to be passed, so that every—any time a police officers use their gun to innocent person, they would be subject right away, being tested for drug and alcohol.
+The bill died in the House.

-AMY GOODMAN: We also know, according to Police Commissioner Raymond Kelly, that two officers were inside the club and were drinking.
-I think they said had two drinks.
+AMY GOODMAN: We also know, according to Police Commissioner Raymond Kelly, that two of the officers were inside the club and were drinking, I think they said, had two drinks.

 KADIATOU DIALLO: Yes.
-I mean if they—if they—you remember another case, as soon as he was killed, his record was opened up.
+I mean, if they—if they—you remember Dorismond case.
+As soon as he was killed, his record was opened up.
 Even the sealed record, they opened it up and talk about his past.
-If the officers who responsible for the crime does not be subject, does not put them into the same level.
-Like which mean they have to answer the same questions and be submitted to testing.
-It’s unfair, it’s unbalanced I think in my view.
+If the officers who are responsible for the crime does not be subject, did not—they have not put them into the same—into the same level, like which mean they have to answer questions and be submitted to testing.
+It’s unfair.
+It’s unbalanced, I think, in my view.

 KADIATOU DIALLO: That’s interesting.

 To the family, I hope that they can have proper representation, because it’s a long road.
 It’s a difficult one.
 You remember when the indictment was given to the four officers who were responsible for killing my son.
-After the indictment, we were hoping that the trial would happen in the Bronx where the crime happened.
-And the judge, one judge you know give the officers, granted them a change of venue.
-I hope that this will not happen.
-Because had the trial happened in the Bronx, I think the outcome of the criminal case, when my son was—when the officers who killed my son were tried, would be different, because they were acquitted of all charges.
-Because, you remember Amy, the trial was moved to Albany where I was told—- excuse me—- there was no conviction against police officers in Albany.
+After the indictment, we were hoping that the trial will happen in the Bronx, where the crime happened.
+And the judge, one judge, you know, gave the officers—granted them a change of venue.
+I hope that this will not happen this time, because had the trial happened in the Bronx, I think the outcome of the criminal case, when my son was—when the officers who killed my son were tried, would be different, because they were acquitted of all charges, because, you remember, Amy, the trial was moved to Albany, where I was told—excuse me—there was no conviction against police officers in Albany.